-It also offers 14 months 0% APR intro period on purchases and balance transfers for giving you time to pay off your balance without interest.
-Then 11.99% to 22.99% Standard Variable Purchase APR and 5% balance transfer fee.
+It also offers 0% Intro APR for 14 months on purchases and balance transfers.
+0% APR intro period on purchases and balance transfers for giving you time to pay off your balance without interest.
+Then 11.99% – 22.99% Standard Variable Purchase APR and 5% balance transfer fee.

 The discover cash back card does not come with an annual fee.